geoserver/geoserver/doc/en/user/source/community/opensearch-eo/STAC.rst

 * The collections specific template for it is named ``collections-SENTINEL2.json``
 * The items template specific for it is named ``items-SENTINEL2.json``

-More information about writing templates can be found in the :ref:`templates guide <oseotemplates>`.